In this article

 Texture: Cream | Base: Water-based | Active ingredients: Glycerin, urea, amino acids, ceramides, plant-derived lipid complex

-If I had to pick a single moisturizer to bring with me to a desert island, it would be Instant Angel from Dieux.
-It’s impressively good, striking the hard-to-achieve balance of being rich but not greasy and imparting a telltale glow to my skin.
+If you have a bit more money in the budget for a moisturizer, I’d recommend splurging on Instant Angel from Dieux.
+It’s my desert island moisturizer, striking the hard-to-achieve balance of being rich but not greasy and imparting a telltale glow to my skin.
 It has kept me moisturized longer than some of my heavier creams and carried me through the coldest days of winter and warm summery days, too.
 I also like the cocktail of ingredients: Instant Angel contains a blend of ceramides, glycerin, fatty acids, urea, squalane, and peptides, all of which work together to support a healthy skin barrier.
 The convenient squeeze tube crinkles attractively the more you use it, and it comes with a little metal tool to help you get out every last drop of product.

 Best moisturizer for extremely dry skin